 In addition to formative (ongoing) feedback and assessment given in the classroom, students will have several formal assessments for each of their subjects over the course of a semester.
+Feedback for these assessments will be shared on Schoolbox.

 This system will provide students and parents with detailed, ongoing feedback about progress throughout the semester.